hyperhq/docs.hyper.sh-hyper/Reference/CLI/Compose/down.md

 > NOTE: By default, the project name is the current directory name.

-The Hyper.sh compose will not accept compose file, you may operate the project by using `-p` option.
+The Hyper compose will not accept compose file, you may operate the project by using `-p` option.